 The 3 elements of a meta tag are:

 Note: The title tag appears in the <head> section of a web page, but it’s a necessary page element.
 The meta description and keywords, on the other hand, are optional page elements.
 Without the meta description, though, Google may pull text from the page body as a preview snippet.

-Adding meta tags may not boost your search rankings, but meta tags help tell users and search engines what your site is about, says Kristine Schachinger.
+Adding meta tags may not boost your search rankings, but meta tags help to tell users and search engines what your site is about, says Kristine Schachinger.

 Meta tags will also make your search results attractive, which can attract more clicks from search users.

-You can take care of keywords, title tags, and descriptions with the All In One SEO WordPress plugin.
+You can take care of keywords, title tags and descriptions with the All In One SEO WordPress plugin.

 To create rich meta descriptions, use these tips: